precice/preeco-orga/guidelines/guidelines-adapters.md

 We are only in the beginning of this standardization journey.
 Do you have ideas that would make your life easier and integrating your adapter smoother?
 Comment in [this issue](https://github.com/precice/preeco-orga/issues/7), or click "Edit" to suggest a change in this page.
 {% endtip  %}

+{% tip %}
+Applying for research funding?
+Mention in your proposal which level you are planning to achieve during your planned project and how.
+{% endtip  %}

 ## Metadata

 - Name of the target solver